antoine3000/dok-antoine/content/assignments/2020-02-09-computer-aided-design/index.md

 ## Inkscape

 Inkscape is a vector graphics editor.
-Its primary vector graphics format is SVG (Scalable Vector Graphics).

-Installation: `$ sudo apt-get install inkscape`
+`$ sudo apt-get install inkscape`

 ![schema](schema-making.png)

-I didn't really like spending time in Inkscape.
-I had a few bugs, the software crashed several times, the handling of the vectors was not precise.
-Surely I have to spend more time on it, maybe to tweak it a bit, because the community behind the software seems to agree that it has a great potential.
-Next time, I'll go for some Python script experimentation, an area where Inkscape seems very interesting.
+I used Inkscape to draw a basic but vector schema of my project.
+I did not have a good experience with this software: I had a few bugs, the software crashed several times, the manipulation of the vectors was not precise.
+Surely I need to spend more time on it, maybe to tweak it a bit, because the community behind the software seems to agree that it has great potential.
+Next time, I'll try a Python script experiment, an area where Inkscape seems very interesting.

-In the meantime, I have drawn a basic but vector schema of my project.

 ![schema](schema.png)